Muse Video logoMuse Video

 02

-Native audio direction
+Native audio inside the prompt

 03